 I generated over one million dollars in online revenue for Infopackets, Inc. via Google Adsense, Amazon.com, various ad placements online the site, software commissions, and writing various books during my tenure.

 Various Programming Feats, Infopackets, Inc, Lakeshore, ON | 2001 – present

 I have written many programs over the years in Perl.
-Some of the most memorable programming feats include writing: various search engines using recursion; a comprehensive flat file database system to add, remove and search keys; web and command line search engine; a comprehensive content management system; an online shopping cart; various keyword indexing systems; mass email program; and various online email subscription management programs.
+Some of the most memorable programming feats include writing: various search engines using recursion; a comprehensive flat file database system; web and command line search engine; a custom content management system; an online shopping cart; keyword indexing database systems; mass email program; and various email subscription management programs.